agentblacksmith/Terraform-CDK/README.md

 2. Lambda Function
 3. Opensearch Domain
 4. Supported IAM Roles and Policy
+5. A sample Cloudwatch log lambda function (more will be added as part of the improvement)
-5. A sample cloud watch metric alarm for opensearch (more will be added as part of the improvement)
+6. A sample Cloudwatch metric alarm for opensearch (more will be added as part of the improvement)

 ---
 ## Project Assumptions
 1. The VPC, subnet and security groups were created before the project and utilized here.
 These can also be automated and in the future versions of this project we can see that.
 Also only one subnet was created, this was accidently done.
 Will be creating more.